Stade de Genève

-Stade de Genève, also called Stade de la Praille, is a stadium in Lancy, Canton of Geneva.
+Stade de Genève (Stadium of Geneva), also called Stade de la Praille, is a stadium in Lancy, Canton of Geneva.
 It has a capacity of 30,084.

 Overview

 The stadium was completed in 2003 by Zschokke Construction S.A. after nearly three years of construction.
-Normally the home venue of Geneva's Servette FC, a Swiss football team, the stadium hosted international friendlies between Argentina and England on 12 November 2005, which England won 3-2 and between New Zealand and Brazil on 4 June 2006, which Brazil won 4–0.
+Normally the home venue of Geneva's Servette FC, a Swiss football team, the stadium hosted international friendlies between Argentina and England on 12 November 2005, which England won 3–2 and between New Zealand and Brazil on 4 June 2006, which Brazil won 4–0.
 The venue played host to three group-stage matches for Group A during UEFA Euro 2008.

 A memorable match Turkey-Czech Republic was played in this stadium.
-The stadium was also used for rugby union, with a 2006-07 Heineken Cup clash between Bourgoin and Munster being moved from Bourgoin's home ground.
+The stadium was also used for rugby union, with a 2006–07 Heineken Cup clash between Bourgoin and Munster being moved from Bourgoin's home ground.

 In the summer of 2016 the stadium was equipped with heated hybrid turf, Mixto Hybrid Grass by Limonta Sport to cater the needs of football and rugby clubs of Servette.
 Installation of the new turf prevented Servette FC from playing home on the first three rounds of the 2016–17 Swiss Challenge League.

-Throughout the 2019-20 season, all 30,000 seats were replaced with brand new burgundy seats as the old ones had completely faded to a pink/grey color.
+Throughout the 2019–20 season, all 30,000 seats were replaced with brand new burgundy seats as the old ones had completely faded to a pink/grey color.
 In addition to that, a small portion of the North stand was left without seats to provide a new standing section for about 500 fans.

+The stadium hosted the semi-finals and final of the 2022–23 UEFA Youth League.